 Spend some time thinking about what your ideal retirement lifestyle would look like.
 Do you want to quit your job and travel full-time?
 Or are you hoping to quit your corporate job and find a side hustle that’s more fulfilling?

-Once you’ve defined what early retirement means to you, you can take stock of where you’re currently at.
+Once you’ve defined what it means to retire early, you can take stock of where you’re currently at.
 You should take some time to evaluate your net worth, your current spending levels, and how much debt you have.

 2. Figure out your retirement number